Guides & Resources

 - Robust theories of change are required to show how capacity building and organizing of women’s peace constituencies can lead to concrete results.

 - Proposals need to define WHICH young people will be engaged and explain HOW they will be identified.
+One of the first activities of YPI projects should evolve around the targeting and identification of young people.

 - Successful proposals linked youth’s empowerment and participation to positive peacebuilding outcomes.
 Proposals that focused on youth employment, often arguing that poverty was driving young people to violent groups and that employment for youth was a way to ensure stability, were not successful at convincing of their potential peacebuilding outcome.